foobarbecue/surfptz/base/surfptz_base/notes.md

+##2022-07-18
+Startup procedure should be: initialize, initialization leaves camera pointed at middle of range.
+Then user rotates tripod head until hard stop is away from beach.

 ##2022-07-09
 Looking at Bescor yaw range & initialization.
 Clockwise, (yaw_relays[0] direction) it hits a hard stop at 345 deg.
 Counterclockwise, it goes past 360 and hits a hard stop around 355.
 A full rotation at max speed takes about 46 seconds.